jnjahncke/o-index/README.md

 # O-index

 This project started in Neurohackademy, Seattle in August 2023 (http://neurohackademy.org/).
 The goal of this project is to create an automated interface where you can type a name, and be given an o-index.

 * An o-index is a comrehensive rating of how open a scientist is with their publications.
 This mimics the h-index, but weights the scientist on if they have open source articles, share code, etc.

+This project was initially inspired by a past project, the O-factor: https://github.com/srcole/o-factor, which gives journals an openness factor, in attempt to inspire open access initiatives.

 # Contributors (ABC order):